EI2030/Low-power-E-Paper-OS/Hyperlinks and Scratchpad.md

 https://github.com/terminusdb/terminusdb

+---
+The true innovation of the Apple I (1976) and the future of tech products
+---
 https://boingboing.net/2012/08/09/kottke.html "The Altairs, the Cromemcos, all of that generation were heavy metal boxes.
 It was brilliant of Steve to find Rod Holt to make a switching power supply, which was a lightweight power supply with no big heavy transformers, and to put the plastic case on it.

 So you could actually take the Apple ][ under your arm and carry it somewhere.
 We never really advertised that but it was part of the appeal.
 And Steve never forgot that."